fmarigarcia/trossets-material-tracker/frontend/README.md

 This is the frontend application for the Trossets Material Tracker, built with Next.js 13+ (App Router), TypeScript, and Tailwind CSS.

+## 🌍 Internationalization

+This application supports multiple languages:

+- **English (en)** - Default language
+- **Spanish (es)** - Secondary language

+The app automatically detects your browser language and redirects accordingly.
+You can also manually switch languages using the language switcher in the header.

+**For developers**: See [INTERNATIONALIZATION.md](./INTERNATIONALIZATION.md) for detailed implementation guide.

 ## Getting Started

 ### Prerequisites